March 27, 2020

 Swashbuckling Gilbert Roland, with shirt unbuttoned forming a vee, is in command of the film in its early going, making it more fun.
 His swagger and confidence are indelibly imprinted on his son, Robert Wagner, who, oddly, along with his on-screen sister, are the only Greeks in the film without a hint of an accent.
 But Wagner’s curly studio permanent is pure family lineage.
 Completing the trio of spongers is heavily accented, J. Carrol Naish.

-The twenty-three-year-old catapulted to fame during these years and gets first billing with Roland and Terry Moore.
+The twenty-three-year-old Wagner catapulted to fame during these years and got first billing with Roland and Terry Moore.
 Noting the opening credits, then, there is little doubt the two young stars have a destiny.
 One could rightfully assume they anchored off-screen as well.
 Moore had a ten-year advance on Wagner’s career though only a year separated their births.
 Eventually, Wagner’s popularity overwhelmed Moore’s, but both were celebrities rather than acting powerhouses.
 Wagner does alright in this role, especially in the first half.
 Moore initially acts like an early teenager, nervously giggling as Wagner chases her around a tree.
 Like a number of others in Hollywood, she seems aware the cameras are rolling and works hard to make a screen impression after hearing the words, “Action!” from the director, Robert Webb.
-I am sure their equally young fans were not aware of their shallow performances.
+I am sure their equally young fans were not aware of their occasional shallow performances.

 Richard Boone, looking vibrant and fit, plays Moore’s father and the “Conch Master” over his crew.
 They do not want any Greeks diving in “their waters.”
 After Roland gathered his day’s worth of sponges, Boone’s crew, on Peter Graves’ lead, intercepts and steals their take.
 Roland laughs off the theft knowing he will get revenge on Boone in due course.
 They later come to an understanding.
 Graves is navigating to marry Moore but becomes a squeaky third wheel beside the cocky Wagner.
 Graves is jealous of the young punk and gives him a beating as a warning shot over his brow.